Alison Saar: And the Day David Hockney Got Dusted

 By Thea Fiore-Bloom, PhD

-A winter or two ago I innocently entered my favorite Venice gallery expecting to linger over the David Hockney show, but something curious happened.
+A winter or two ago I innocently entered my favorite Venice gallery expecting to linger over the David Hockney show, but something weird and wonderful was happening there.

 Despite being possibly the most celebrated living artist of our time — on that day in that place — Hockney was being eclipsed.